 People reach Level IV when they gain more conscious control over their growth, hence the label directed (or organized) multilevel disintegration.
 By Level IV, they are actively striving to adjust themselves to their personality ideal rather than to social norms.
 That doesn’t mean they rebel against all external influences: people at Level IV may choose to affirm those norms, but they do so after reflection and by choice, not out of a fear of punishment, a desire to conform, or an automatic deference to authority.
 A committed Christian at Level IV, for instance, isn’t following the authority of his church just because that’s what he was taught; he is aspiring by choice to be more Christ-like.
 (That’s just an example, of course.
 Religious belief or lack thereof is not related to person’s DP or level of development.)

 As we talk about the possibility of rejecting social norms, however, it’s essential to note that a person at Level IV is highly pro-social.
 This means they are guided by higher values in their interactions with others despite any conflicts with lower level features of their society.
 Thanks to their emotional overexcitability, people at Level IV have developed and are guided by a strong sense of empathy and responsibility to others, including the need for justice and to protect others from harm.
 Think here of those people who hid Jews from Nazis.
-No one thinks it’s mentally healthy to be well adjusted to Nazism.
+No one argues that it’s mentally healthy to be well adjusted to Nazism.

 While the dynamisms of Level III can be traumatic, in Level IV we see the shift toward genuine mental health underway.
 They are self-aware and exhibit self-control, which seems to have a chicken-or-egg relationship with a dynamism called autopsychotherapy.
 Dabrowski’s goal for his patients was that they’d develop skill in autopsychotherapy, which involves managing their own mental disequilibrium in pursuit of higher level functioning.
 This goes hand in hand with education of oneself, which could take the form of any program aimed at growing in accordance with their values.
 TPD also frequently speaks of the dynamism of subject-object in oneself, which means looking at oneself critically, as if from the outside (i.e., as an object).
 A complement to this is that the person also recognizing others as subjects in their own right.
 A person’s third factor takes the lead in guiding them at Level IV, meaning they reject both internally and externally suggested courses of action that don’t live up to their standards.